ElearnDZ/xapireport/README.md

-xapiscorecard
+xapireport
 =============

-Generate a scorecard as a csv file for a number of users and a number of xapi targets.
+Generate a report as a csv file for a number of users and a number of xapi queries.

 Summary
 -------